I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Prices vary by operator, but expect to pay around $220 NZD per adult ($127 USD with EcoSeeker- check current prices here!).
 Tours last about 2–3 hours and include wetsuits, gear, and a harbor nature cruise.

-Akaroa’s swim-with-dolphins tours are tightly regulated by New Zealand’s Department of Conservation—and that’s what makes them so special.
-They’re ethical, conservation-focused, and super small-scale.
+Swimming with dolphins in Akaroa New Zealand is tightly regulated by New Zealand’s Department of Conservation—and that’s part of what makes it so special!
+These tours are ethical, conservation-focused, and super small-scale.
 Only two operators are even licensed to run them, and the one I chose, EcoSeeker limits groups to just 12 people!

 We started the morning getting suited up in thick 5mm wetsuits, boots, and masks, then had a quick conservation and safety briefing before heading out into the bay.
 As we cruised past jagged volcanic cliffs, the captain pointed out sunbathing New Zealand fur seals (some with pups!) and even a white-flippered penguin bobbing in the surf.
 Before we even saw a dolphin, I was fully geeking out.